TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/crystal/index.md/index.md

 ```

 The puts library appears to only remove the last new line.
 After running it, I can
-confirm that’s all this function does.
-Now, that’s some bizarre behavior:
+confirm that's all this function does.
+Now, that's some bizarre behavior:

 ```crystal
 puts 'Hello, World!' # Writes 'Hello, World!\n'